Western Individualism May Have Roots In The Medieval Church's Obsession With Incest

 And there are likely other factors at play, too, she adds.

-"It's not the only practice that has an impact on WEIRD psychology," she wrote, "so we need to also compare its relative impact to other ecological, historical and socio-political variables.
+"It's not the only practice that has an impact on WEIRD psychology," she wrote, "so we need to also compare its relative impact to other ecological, historical and sociopolitical variables.
 There are a lot of open questions."

 One question pertains to the fact that the Catholic Church's influence in Europe has declined in the past century, says Norenzayan.
 "How do you still get these repercussions, when the institution itself is taking more of a backseat?"